 1.2.17 Following initial registration, which must be completed using written statements submitted in hard copy, members may notify the Standards clerks of additions and amendments to, or deletions from their register in signed hard copy or by email from their personal Scottish Parliament account.
 Deletions and amendments can be provided in the form of a written notice, either in signed hard copy or by email.

-1.2.18 Written statement templates and associated guidance for registration of new interests are provided in hard copy in Volume 4 and are available electronically on the Parliament’s intranet SPEIR pages.
+1.2.18 Written statement templates and associated guidance for registration of new interests are provided in hard copy in Volume 4.

 Deletion of interests from the Register